-How to cope with rock bottom corporate bond yields?
+How to cope with rock bottom corporate bond yields

+The hunt for income just got a lot harder.
 The yield on US investment grade (IG) corporate debt recently fell below 2% for the first time ever, as expectations seep in of a persistently low interest rate and inflationary environment.

 Against this backdrop, investors face a tough road ahead.
 They can settle for paltry yields or ride up the risk spectrum to make up for the shortfall in returns.